anshul981/cloudInfraLogin/Main README.md

-STeps to run the project->
+Steps to run the project->

 1- download the zip file from the repository.
 2- extract the zip file in local machine.